cmrfrd/SnakeSpace/README.md

 print(S.data.s(1,2) in S.data)  # -> True
 ```

-`SnakeSpace`s can be compared, composed, and operaded on
+`SnakeSpace`s can be compared, composed, and operated on

 ``` python
 from snakespace import SnakeSpace